Bisheshwar Prasad Keshari

 Bisheshwar Prasad Keshari, popularly known as Dr BP Keshari, was an educationist and writer.
 He was a prominent leader in the movement for a separate state, Jharkhand.

 Life

 Early life

-Bisheshwar Prasad Keshari was born in Pithoria in Ranchi district in Bihar Province on 1 July 1933 to Shivnarayan Sahu and Lagan Devi in a Kesarwani family.
+Bisheshwar Prasad Keshari was born in Pithoria in Ranchi district in Bihar and Orissa Province on 1 July 1933 to Shivnarayan Sahu and Lagan Devi in a Kesarwani family.
 He completed the M.A and PhD from Ranchi University.
 According to him, when he was in intermediate of Ranchi College, he attained wedding of relatives in Pithoria.
 When he heard the nagpuri song sung by women, he was astounded at the depth of meaning and decided to collect unpublished nagpuri songs.

 Career

 He started his career as an assistant professor in Daltonganj in 1957.
 He established the Tribal and Regional language department at Ranchi University along with Ram Dayal Munda in the 1980s.
 He was professor in the Tribal and regional language department.
 He was a prominent leader in the movement for a separate state, Jharkhand.
 He was a member of the "Jharkhand coordinator committee" along with Ram Dayal Munda and Binod Bihari Mahato in 1989, which was instrumental in coordination between various fractions of the Jharkhand movement.
 JCC sent a memorandum to form the Jharkhand state in 1988.
 As a result, Central government formed a committee on the Jharkhand matter in 1989.
 It stressed the need of greater allocation of the development funds for the area and The Jharkhand Area Autonomous Council formed in 1994 which regulated in the areas of agriculture, rural health, public work, public health and minerals.

 He established "Nagpuri Sansthan" on 17 February 2002 with his wife Shanti Keshri in Pithoria.
 In the library of Nagpuri Sansthan, there are 520 books in tribal and regional languages, 515 books and 192 magazines of English literature, 1556 books of Hindi literature and 3392 magazines in Nagpuri.
 Also, there are 117 poems of 67 poets of the Nagpuri language, biographies of 645 Nagpuri poets and 35000 poems and 4000 folk songs composed by them.